Xen0byte/www.codelust.dev/readme.md

 > [!NOTE]
 > to create a new post, execute `hugo new content content/posts/new-post.md`
 > <br/>
+> this new file can be used as a template, and requires a content directory to be created manually
+> <br/>
 > the post template can be updated in `archetypes/posts.md`

 ```markdown